Pro Bono Case Opportunities for Volunteer Attorneys

 - I know very little about legal issues specific to military personnel in civil cases.
 If I accept a referral, where can I go for support and training?

 Members of the military have special legal protections that may be asserted in civil proceedings under certain circumstances.
-For example, the Servicemembers Civil Relief Act can be a powerful tool to protect the legal rights of military personnel.
-Once you register with the Project site, you become part of a large, national community of advocates that can support you in your pro bono work.
-You can connect with other volunteer attorneys on Operation Stand-By , or download educational materials from our online library.
-You will have many resources available to help you competently represent your military pro bono client.
+For example, the Servicemembers Civil Relief Act (SCRA) can be a powerful tool to protect the legal rights of military personnel.
+You can download educational materials from our online library.

 - I am an attorney who has retired from active practice.
 Can I still provide pro bono assistance?